Getting Started with Hosted Authentication

 npm run dev - Open http://localhost:3000 in your browser

-- You'll be redirected to OAuth42's hosted login page
+/dashboard) - You'll be redirected to the sign in page, then to OAuth42's hosted login

 - Sign in using your OAuth42 account credentials